 This requires users to enter more keystrokes on average to get the correct address.
 Let's say a user wants to enter an address into an application using the Algolia autocomplete API.

 Algolia ignores the house number.
 As a result, we have to enter 5 keystrokes before we even start getting results in the right state.
 And after 13 keystrokes, the user's address still isn't displayed as an option.

 This is fine if a user is using autocomplete to just display a city name.
 But, if you need to get a specific address, other providers will display it in fewer keystrokes than Algolia does.

 ❌ Algolia's autocomplete doesn't display apartment numbers.
 If a user starts to type an apartment number, the tool gets confused and starts serving less accurate information.
 You're forced into a suboptimal solution such as adding an extra unit number box that may be forgotten.

 ❌ In reality, Algolia is primarily a mapping API.
 This open-source project won't populate results with post office box information of any kind.

 ❌ Algolia is not an address validation company and all of their data comes from volunteers.
 They are happy to take whatever information they can get, and from wherever they can.
 So, you run into the same issues as with Google's address autofill API.
 Both of them will provide you with inconsistent and invalid information.

 Provides Only Real Addresses

 ❌ Algolia will suggest fake addresses as a user is typing.
-Similar to Google’s API, Algolia assumes the user is not entering a typo when they enter a house number.
+Similar to Google's API, Algolia assumes the user isn't entering a typo when they enter a house number.
 Algolia considers any house number a user enters as valid.
-They will predict results based on the rest of the street address.
+They'll predict results based on the rest of the street address.
 Here is a screenshot where Algolia predicts 5 addresses and not one of them are real addresses.